God's Grace in the Birth of John the Baptist

 He asked for a writing tablet, “this was usually made of wood and covered with wax.”[iii]
 An iron pen or sharp object was used to write on it.
 He wrote on the tablet "His name is John."
 “Zacharias now confirms what the angel had given him before his conception.
 Not that he must be, or shall be, so called; but this is his name, and no other.”[iv]
 Zacharias demonstrated his obedient attitude to all by obeying the angel’s word to him and naming his son John.[v]

 Because of this they all wondered.
 They all marveled that both parents agreed and insisted on this name even if none of their relatives was named John.
-It was because their neighbors and relatives did not know angel Gabriel’s announcement to Z
+It was because their neighbors and relatives did not know angel Gabriel’s announcement to Zechariah while he was in the temple during his time of service.

 One of the lessons we can learn here says Bock is that, “God’s ways were not traditional or what had been culturally expected, but they were his ways nonetheless.
 Sometimes going God’s way means going against the grain of our culture.”[vi]
 Obedience to God’s word should be our priority as Christians.
 We should not follow culture or traditions if it goes against the Scriptures.
-Samuel even said to King Saul in 1 Samuel 15:22, “Behold, to obey is better than sacrifice, and to listen than the fat of rams.
+Samuel even said to King Saul in 1 Samuel 15:22, “Behold, to obey is better than sacrifice, and to listen than the fat of rams.”

 III.
 God’s Grace Proclaimed – v.
 64-66